Manikrao Thakare

 Manikrao Govindrao Thakare (born 22 August 1954) is an Indian politician from the state of Maharashtra.
-He is a senior leader of Indian National Congress and is considered by people to be the most trustworthy OBC leader in Maharashtra.
+He is a senior leader of Indian National Congress.

 He was previously a member of the Maharashtra Legislative Assembly from the Indian National Congress from 1985 until 2004 from Darwha (Vidhan Sabha constituency) Constituency.

-He was later given the Energy Ministry portfolio during January 2003 - 2004 and in July 2004, he was one of 22 ministers to be dropped as minister by the then Chief Minister of Maharashtra Sushilkumar Shinde.
+He was given the Energy Ministry portfolio during January 2003 - 2004 and in July 2004, he was one of 22 ministers to be dropped as minister by the then Chief Minister of Maharashtra Sushilkumar Shinde.

 Manikrao has been a vocal critic of the Bharatiya Janata Party - Shiv Sena alliance government which ruled Maharashtra up to 1999, especially its handling of the Srikrishna Commission.
 On 27 July 1998, Manikrao along with R R Patil demanded that the Justice Shrikrishna Commission report be tabled on the floor of the assembly.
 This forced an adjournment of the assembly.
 His relentless criticism of the then government in the legislature ensured that when the government lost its mandate.

 Manikrao Thakare was appointed AICC incharge of Telangana affairs on 4 January 2023.